MicrosoftDocs/ATADocs/ATPDocs/lateral-movement-alerts.md

 **Description**:

 Attackers use tools that implement various protocols (SMB, Kerberos, NTLM) in non-standard ways.
-While this type of network traffic is accepted by Windows without warnings, [!INCLUDE [Product short](includes/product-short.md)] is able to recognize potential malicious intent.
+While this type of network traffic is accepted by Windows without warnings, Defender for Identity is able to recognize potential malicious intent.
 The behavior is indicative of techniques such as use of the Metasploit hacking framework.

 **Learning period**: